WildernessLabs/docfx/guides/Release_Notes/Beta2/index.md

 ### Analog Input

 It's time to break out your [analog temp sensors](xref:Meadow.Foundation.Sensors.Temperature.AnalogTemperature), because we've got analog input!

-In the process we’ve got Analog inputs up, and we’re in the process or wiring up the Digital Input Events, as well as our new `IObservable`/Reactive pattern.
+Ok, well, maybe not _quite_ yet. ;) The API is there, and none of it will crash, but the readings aren't quite right.
+We debated publishing this as is, but you can at least build against it, as long as you ignore the bogus values.

 ### Interrupts, Notifications + `IObservable` Reactive Pattern

 ## New Meadow.Foundation Features